IWC Portuguese VS Panerai Luminor

 These two watchmakers have been around for quite some time.
 Panerai has been making watches since 1860 and IWC Schaffhausen was around since 1868.
 Both have manufactured some amazing watches over the years.
 One may even say that as watchmakers, they are quite evenly matched.
 But what if we were to take two of their more famous watches and benchmark them, one against the other?

 Comparing two watches using a side by side comparison seems to shed more light than just talking about them.
 Let's take the IWC Portuguese Automatic Chronograph and pin it up against the Panerai Luminor Marina 8 Days.
-The two models we are comparing are the IWC model# IW371447 and the Panerai model# pam00510.
+The two timepieces that we are comparing are the IWC model# IW371447 and the Panerai model# pam00510.
 They are very close in price and some say that Panerai watches tend to have a slightly higher resale value than IWC watches.
-But as with any luxury watch brand, this is not a blanket statement and as a rule only applies to certain models.
+But as with any luxury watch brand, this is not a blanket statement and as a rule, only applies to certain models.

 - There is a chronograph (stopwatch function) built into this watch